-7 The greater the funding available, the greater the funding per unit, allowing vendors to offer more of the desired attributes for each identical unit demanded by the buyer.
-For example, suppose for our 50 computers, instead of \$25,000 (B=\$500) of funding, it turns out \$50,000 (B=\$1,000) will be available.
-Then, each of the 50 identical laptop computers offered by Apple will have more and/or better characteristics/attributes, and so will each of the 50 identical laptop computers offered by Microsoft (bigger screen size, more memory, longer battery life, and so on).
+8 The greater the funding available, the greater the funding per unit, allowing vendors to offer more of the desired attributes for each identical unit demanded by the buyer.
+For example, suppose for our 50 computers, instead of \$25,000 (B=\$500) of funding, it turns out \$50,000 (B=\$1000) will be available.
+Then each of the 50 identical notebook computers offered by Apple will have more and/or better characteristics/attributes, and so will each of the 50 identical notebook computers offered by Microsoft (e.g. bigger screens, more memory, longer battery life).